IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

    returned to the caller along with the required buffer length.

 `key`
-   C string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.
+   C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.

 `key_value`
    value for the specific document to be retrieved.